 Jenny I think I'll risk coming over.
 God know what you're up to.

 Me OK, because I have know it is really right.

 I could quite get to enjoy these conversations dear reader.
 Somewhere in them there is a weird kind of logic going on.
 I think I have just invented a new pastime, a bit like the old paper game of 'Consequences.'
-I hope you have a good week, dear reader.
+I hope you have a good week.
 Perhaps I should do as Jenny recommends and go for a long lie down.
 Things can only improve.

 Good afternoon dear reader and welcome to a truly beautiful summer day in North Yorkshire.
 It is wonderful to see the sun.
 The plants and shrubs in the garden are all in bloom and look bloomin' beautiful.
 We await the arrival of a new water storage tank and my new shed.
 Unfortunately, this will be much delayed as the sawmill supplying it is snowed under with orders for summerhouses - pandemic staycations are changing the way we use use our gardens.
 So Spouse gets a rest from his outdoor labours and can catch up with sorting out his own shed for a change.

 I have had an interesting week - garden wise.
 The bottom of our garden gets very moist, as our neighbour's underground stream ribbons under our boundary and on into next door's garden.
 My latest planting ideas to absorb the moisture and give some interest and colour in spring and summer are Gunnera and bog garden plants.
 Gunnera are pretty spectacular - they're not known as giant rhubarb for nothing, although they are not edible.
 But, dear reader, trying to get hold of Gunnera at this time of year is nigh impossible.
 Partly that I am late in the season in looking and partly that the pandemic has meant meagre supplies this year.